mjwbenton/billio/packages/graphql-snapshot-tests/README.md

 # Billio GraphQL Snapshot Tests

-## `yarn test`

 These tests take snapshots of API responses.

-To run them correctly you need to have already started a local dev server.
+- To run against an already started local dev server use `yarn test-local`
+- To run against the integration stage using `yarn test-integration`

 Use `-u` to update the snapshots.